-- iv) identify the strategic, resourcing and technical support actions that will be taken to maximize WFP's contributions to national results; and - v) identify appropriate partnerships with stakeholders, including United Nations agencies, in line with the processes of the United Nations Development Assistance Framework, and the private sector, national civil society/NGOs and affected communities. - 71.
-Country Strategic Plans will help to improve the efficiency and effectiveness of WFP's assistance to governments and people in need, including those affected by conflict.
+- 74. Country Strategic Plans will help to improve the efficiency and effectiveness of WFP's assistance to governments and people in need, including those affected by instability and conflict.
 The advantages of the new approach to country-level action include: - Coherence for achieving zero hunger.
-Country Strategic Plans will be more effective in translating WFP's Strategic Plan into actions at the country level, aligning WFP operations with national and United Nations plans, and facilitating better framing of food security and nutrition issues in plans and programmes.
-Greater coherence between the Strategic Plan and country-led zero hunger targets will improve WFP programming and strategic positioning in countries and help WFP forge deeper partnerships with governments, donors, the private sector, civil society and others. - Flexibility that ensures appropriate planning for and responses to dynamic operational contexts, and a balance between humanitarian and development work.
+Country Strategic Plans will allow the effective translation of WFP's Strategic Plan into action at country level, aligning WFP operations with national, United Nations and humanitarian response plans, and framing food security and nutrition issues into plans and programmes.
+Greater coherence between the Strategic Plan and national zero hunger targets will improve WFP programming and strategic positioning and help WFP forge deeper partnerships with governments, donors, the private sector, civil society and others. - Flexibility that ensures appropriate planning for and responses to dynamic operational contexts, including emergency response to rapid onset shocks.
 Country Strategic Plans are context-specific and adaptable, to facilitate appropriate responses to changes in the operating environment; promote links between humanitarian and development assistance; and enable effective resilience-building by ensuring that crisis response supports recovery and long-term development and that development activities reflect an understanding of risk, vulnerability and ways to protect vulnerable people in crisis. - A robust platform for delivering on commitments in agreed areas of engagement and for planning effective exit strategies.
 Country Strategic Plans ensure targeted institutional capacity-strengthening to support governments in designing and managing their nationally owned hunger solutions. - Consultative processes for increased impact.
-The analytical, consultative process through which Country Strategic Plans are developed will focus WFP's efforts on its strengths, and thus enhance WFP's added value, foster engagement with governments and enable partnerships to cohere around a common approach to eliminating hunger. - 72.
+The analytical, consultative process through which Country Strategic Plans are developed will focus WFP's efforts on its strengths, and thus enhance WFP's added value, foster engagement with governments and enable partnerships to cohere around a common approach to eliminating hunger. - 75.
 The Strategic Plan (2017-2021) provides the strategic direction for WFP but does not articulate WFP's resourcing projections, funding and shortfalls.
 WFP is a voluntarily funded organization that relies entirely on contributions from governments, corporations and individuals to finance its operations.
 The Country Strategic Plans will be the vehicle for resource mobilization, fund management and spending authority, and for delivering on WFP's commitment to guidelines and procedures regarding the allocation of multilateral contributions for development assistance.
 WFP recognizes that the implementation of policies for humanitarian and development coherence is supported by funding streams for both humanitarian and development activities, and available and forecasted resources will inform the country operational planning of activity implementation.
-Over the term of the Strategic Plan, WFP expects resource flows to mirror past trends, including along the humanitarian-development-peacebuilding nexus, and will comply with resource allocation decisions of the Board that recognize these patterns, including for multilateral resources. - 73.
+Over the term of the Strategic Plan, WFP expects resource flows to mirror past trends, including along the humanitarian-development-peacebuilding nexus, and will comply with resource allocation decisions of the Board that recognize these patterns, including for multilateral resources. - 76.
 A separate policy paper on Country Strategic Plans that expands on the principles and processes highlighted in the Strategic Plan (2017-2021) will be submitted to the Board for approval in November 2016.